Trautonium

-The Trautonium is an electronic synthesizer invented in 1930 by Friedrich Trautwein in Berlin at the Musikhochschule's music and radio lab, the Rundfunkversuchstelle.
-Soon afterwards Oskar Sala joined him, continuing development until Sala's death in 2002.
+The Trautonium is an electronic synthesizer invented in 1930 by Friedrich Trautwein in Berlin at the Musikhochschule's music and radio lab, the Rundfunkversuchstelle, today Berlin University of the Arts.
+Soon afterward Oskar Sala joined him, supporting and continuing development until Sala's death in 2002.

 Description

 Instead of a keyboard, its manual is made of a resistor wire over a metal plate, which is pressed to create a sound.
 Expressive playing was possible with this wire by gliding on it, creating vibrato with small movements.
 Volume was controlled by the pressure of the finger on the wire and board.
 The first Trautoniums were marketed by Telefunken from 1933 until 1935 (200 were made).